 Things to Consider About Planting Rosemary

-Though we hope that you have great luck when planting rosemary, there may be some things to consider.
+Though I hope that you have great luck when planting rosemary, there may be some things to consider.

 The best thing to do to prevent these diseases is to make sure the soil you use is well-draining.